-Privateering flourished between the 16th and 18th centuries, a time when European countries waged almost constant war against each other.
-In theory privateers attacked only enemy ships and did so in accordance with the restrictions delineated in their letters of marque.
-In reality some privateers bent the rules and attacked ships of friendly nations, which constituted acts of piracy.
+Privateering flourished between the sixteenth and eighteenth centuries, a time when European countries waged almost constant war against each other.
+In theory, privateers attacked only enemy ships and did so in accordance with the restrictions delineated in their letters of marque.
+In reality, some privateers bent the rules and attacked ships of friendly nations, which constituted acts of piracy.

 Even though privateers possessed licenses giving them permission to plunder enemy merchant ships, the enemy didn’t necessarily agree with the legality of what they did.
 Spain viewed any such attacks on their ships as acts of piracy, and treated captured privateers accordingly.